giordi91/TheBinder/README.md

 The code is pretty much split in two parts (as does the book), a "legacyAST" and "vm" part.
 The cleaner and faster part is the Virtual Machine part, which can be found under the "vm" folder.
 If you are looking at the code please check that out and ignore the ```legacyAST```.
 The ```legacyAST``` folder was an initial attempt at implementing the Java I was learning form the book into C++.
 It was a reactive workflow which did not leave room for proper planning.
-As such I am not happy with it and parked it for the time being.
+As such, I am not happy with it and parked it for the time being.
 I am not deleting it because there is a lot of useful stuff in there that I will need at one point to cleanup and refactor to make a multi pass, optimizing compiler.
 There are a lot of bad things in there like unhandled allocations/deallocations due to trying to first get a sense of the memory patterns and then devise a correct allocation strategy, you have been warned.

 ## Build
 To build there are several options, the project has been created with a monobuild in mind, as such, it should be fairly trivial to build with your own scripts.